My friendly locals…0

 September 5, 2012 by Lydia Syson

 …in other words, the independent booksellers I’m lucky enough to have near me.
 We may not have the tube in South East London, but you’re never far from a brilliant bookshop.
-Many of these are award winning – Dulwich Books has just been voted London’s best independent bookshop for the second year running – most host events and nearly all are even open on Sundays.
-You may be surprised to know that they can often get a book to you quicker than Amazon.
+Many of these are award winning, most host events and organise festivals, some offer coffee too and nearly all are even open on Sundays.
+You may be surprised to know that they can often get a book to you more quickly than Amazon and it may cost even less that way.

 To be absolutely fair, I’m listing my locals purely in order of proximity to my house.